alzwded/blog/_posts/2022-10-16-setting-up-jekyll-openbsd.md

 - assets have to be in `project_root/assets`
 - jekyll should probably be run with `bundle30 exec jekyll30 server --drafts`
 - I now have gems randomly installed in `/usr` and in the project dir; this is a problem for future me, because building some of the native dependencies takes forever on this ancient laptop
+- this took a whole lot more time than I would have expected.
+I had picked github pages because it's easy!